lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 Outline to video:

 - What are they, why use them, what do they give.

-- Outline of course, focusing on workflow/process

--
 - Cohorts allow determining incidence, compared to prevalence
 - Participants are chosen for a reason... they are a specific "group"